 In the reference list / bibliography...make sure you include full details for any works you have referred to in the report.
 It's important to check that you are using the correct style of referencing for your discipline, so check any instructions you may have been given, and ask your tutor if you're not sure.

-If you're unsure about how to cite a particular text, ask at the Study Advice and Maths Support Desk on the Ground Floor of the Library or contact your subject liaison librarian for help.
+If you're unsure about how to cite a particular text, ask at the Study Advice Desk on the Ground Floor of the Library or contact your Academic Liaison Librarian for help.

-The appendices...include any additional information that may help the reader but is not essential to the report's main findings; for instance, interview questions, raw data, or a glossary of terms used.
-Label all appendices and refer to them where appropriate in the main text (e.g. 'See Appendix A for an example questionnaire').
+The appendices...include any additional information that may help the reader but is not essential to the report's main findings.
+The report should be able to stand alone without the appendices.
+An appendix can include for instance: interview questions; questionnaires; surveys; raw data; figures; tables; maps; charts; graphs; a glossary of terms used.